muccg/yabi/readme.txt

 Yabi has an end to end test suite for testing the full Yabi stack.
-    o These require mysql and postgresql to be installed and running. o For the Torque tests you will need a working Torque installation o For the ssh tests, add tests/test_data/yabitests.pub to ~/.ssh/authorized_keys
+    o These require mysql and postgresql to be installed and running. o For the Torque tests you will need a working Torque installation o For the PBS Pro tests you will need a working PBS Pro installation o For the ssh tests, add tests/test_data/yabitests.pub to ~/.ssh/authorized_keys

     $ ./develop.sh test_mysql|test_postgresql